shrutsureja/portfolio-astro/src/content/pages/contact.md

 Thank you for reaching out!
 Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.
 Feel free to get in touch through any of the methods below:

 _Email:_
-Feel free to drop me an email at [mail@shrutsureja.me](mailto:mail@shrutsureja.me), and I'll do my best to respond as soon as possible.
+Feel free to drop me an email at [hello@shrutsureja.me](mailto:hello@shrutsureja.me), and I'll do my best to respond as soon as possible.

 _Social Media:_
 Connect with me on social media as well.
 Find me on [Twitter](https://x.com/shrutsureja) or [LinkedIn](https://www.linkedin.com/in/shrutsureja/).